 A rough draft of the Research Proposal will also be prepared as a requirement for satisfactory completion of NRES 594.
-A final Research Proposal will be due by the end of the second semester for Ph.D. candidates.
+A final Research Proposal will be due by the second APRIL 1 following enrollment in NRES 594 for Ph.D. candidates.
 The proposal and the form (provided in the appendix) with the signatures must be turned in to the Student Services Center.
 See Research Proposal under ELEMENTS OF A GRADUATE PROGRAM and M.S.
 PROGRAM for further details.